Skip to Main Content

 Evidence can be a case study, report, randomized controlled trial, articles, policy, theory or data.

-The evidence is synthesized which is evaluating and creating connections between the evidence and the literature.
 Published outputs can include: protocol, methods section within a review or a published article in its own right.

 Teamwork is essential.